nguyen9x97/attendance-mtcnn-facenet-svm-gui/README.md

 #### 2.2 Evaluate
 For evaluation, repare the dataset with same structure as the training set, then run ``$ python eval_svm.py``
 ### 3. Testing
 After training model, use the saved model to test result.
+To break the video capture, press ``q`` button on keyboard.
 * Face Detection: use local webcam as default, change the ``video_file`` from **None** to your ``video_path`` for video file.
 * Face Recognition: similar to Face Detection.
 ### 4. Reporting